Telugu language: The Pre-Nannaya Period (before 1020 CE)

-The Jain Literature Phase (850–1000 CE)

-Prabandha Ratnavali (1918) & Pre-Nannayya Chandassu (Raja Raja Narendra Pattabhisekha Sanchika) by Veturi Prabhakara Sastry talk about the existence of Jain Telugu literature during 850-1000 CE.
-A verse from Telugu Jinendra Puranam by Adikavi Pampa, a couple of verses from Telugu Adi Puranam by Sarvadeva and Kavijanasrayam by Malliya Rechana were all authored by Jain poet's and are the examples for Jain contribution to Telugu Literature.

-Historically, Vemulawada was a Jain knowledge hub and played a significant role in patronizing Jain literature and poets.
-Excavations in the 1980s around Vemulawada revealed and affirmed the existence of Telugu Jain literature.

-Malliya Rechana is considered to be the first Telugu Author.
-P.V.
-Parabrahma Sastry, Nidadavolu Venkata Rao, P.V.P Sastry also pointed out that many Jain works could have been destroyed.
-Historical rivalry among Hinduism, Jainism and Buddhism is well known.
+In the earliest period Telugu literature existed in the form of inscriptions, precisely from 575 CE onward.
+Metrically composed Telugu inscriptions and those with ornamental or literary prose appear from 630 CE.
+Most scholars posit that Telugu literature existed prior to Nannaya (11th century), the first known Telugu poet.
+T. Vijay Kumar notes, "Since no literary texts in Telugu pre-dating 1020 C.E. have so far actually been discovered, the existence of any pre-Nannaya literature remains a matter of speculation and debate."

 The Age of the Puranas (1020–1400 CE)

-This is the period of Kavi Trayam or Trinity of Poets.
-Nannayya, Tikkana and Yerrapragada (or Errana) are known as the Kavi Trayam.
+This is the period of Kavitrayam or Trinity of Poets.
+Nannayya, Tikkana, and Yerrapragada (or Errana) are known as the Kavitrayam.

-Nannaya Bhattarakudu or Adi Kavi (1022–1063 CE)

-Nannaya Bhattarakudu's (Telugu: నన్నయ భట్టారకుడు) Andhra Mahabharatam, who lived around the 11th century, is commonly referred to as the first Telugu literary composition (aadi kaavyam).
+Nannaya's (Telugu: నన్నయ) Andhra Mahabharatam written in early 11th century is commonly referred to as the first Telugu literary composition (Aadi Kavyam).
 Although there is evidence of Telugu literature before Nannaya, he is given the epithet Aadi Kavi ("the first poet").
 Nannaya Bhattu acknowledged the help extended to him by his friend Narayana Bhattu in his composition in fields like making choices of grammatical forms, metres, form of the book, etc. and compares it to that extended to Arjuna by God Sri Krishna in the Bharata war.
-Scholar and poet K. Ayyappa Paniker states that both Nannaya Bhattu and Narayana Bhattu were Kannada origin scholars.
 Nannaya was the first to establish a formal grammar of written Telugu.
 This grammar followed the patterns which existed in grammatical treatises like Aṣṭādhyāyī and Vālmīkivyākaranam but unlike Pāṇini, Nannayya divided his work into five chapters, covering samjnā, sandhi, ajanta, halanta and kriya.[14]
 Nannaya completed the first two chapters and a part of the third chapter of the Mahabharata epic, which is rendered in the Champu style.

 Tikkana Somayaji (1205–1288 CE): Nannaya's Andhra Mahabharatam was almost completed by Tikanna Somayaji (Telugu: తిక్కన సోమయాజి) (1205–1288) who wrote chapters 4 to 18.

 Yerrapragada: (Telugu: ఎర్రాప్రగడ) who lived in the 14th century, finished the epic by completing the third chapter.
 He mimics Nannaya's style in the beginning, slowly changes tempo and finishes the chapter in the writing style of Tikkana.
 These three writers – Nannaya, Tikanna and Yerrapragada – are known as the Kavitraya ("three great poets") of Telugu.
 Other such translations like Marana's Markandeya Puranam, Ketana's Dasakumara Charita, Yerrapragada's Harivamsam followed.
 Many scientific works, like Ganitasarasangrahamu by Pavuluri Mallana and Prakirnaganitamu by Eluganti Peddana, were written in the 12th century.